Researcher

 Summary

-Dr Elana Wilson Rowe is research professor at the Norwegian Institute of International Affairs.
+Dr Elana Wilson Rowe is research professor (part time) at the Norwegian Institute of International Affairs.
 Wilson Rowe’s research and expertise areas include governance of nature and changing power relations in the Anthropocene, Arctic and ocean governance and geopolitics, and Russian climate and Arctic policymaking.
 Her publications explore how the interplay of diplomatic practices, security rivalries and expert/environmental knowledge shape outcomes and understandings in regional and global policy fields.

 She is the author of Russian Climate Politics: When Science Meets Policy (Palgrave, 2013) and Arctic Governance: Power in cross-border relations (University of Manchester, 2018).
 She was a member of Norway’s committee establishing research priorities for the UN Ocean Decade.
 She holds a BA in Russian and Geography from Middlebury College (USA) and an MPhil and PhD in Geography/Polar Studies from the University of Cambridge (2006).
 More publications and links can be found on Google Scholar.